Vejle–Holstebro railway line

 The Vejle–Holstebro railway line (Vejle-Holstebro banen) is a 114.0 km long standard-gauge single-track railway line in Denmark which runs through the central Jutland region between Vejle and Holstebro.

-The section from Vejle to Give opened in 1894, the section from Give to Herning in 1914 and the section from Skive to Struer in 1904.
+The section from Vejle to Give opened in 1894, the section from Give to Herning in 1914 and the section from Herning to Struer in 1904.

-The line is owned and maintained by Rail Net Denmark and served with intercity trains by the Danish State Railways (DSB) and regional trains by Arriva.
+The line is owned and maintained by Banedanmark and served with intercity trains by the Danish State Railways (DSB) and regional trains by Arriva.

 History

 The section from Vejle to Give opened on 2 August 1894 as the private railway Vejle–Give (Vejle-Give Jernbane (VGJ)).
 In connection with the construction of the railway line between Give and Herning, the state took over ownership of VGJ on 1 April 1912.
 On 1 October 1914, the Danish State Railways (DSB) took over the operation of the line, which has since been operated as part of the Vejle–Holstebro railway line.
-The section from Give to Herning opened in 1914 and the section from Skive to Struer in 1904.
+The section from Give to Herning opened in 1914 and the section from Herning to Struer in 1904.

 In 2018, operation of the regional rail services on the Vejle–Holstebro line were transferred from DSB to the public transport company Arriva.